dthaler/rst2rfcxml/README.md

 ### xml2rfc specific definitions

-The "replace" directive is used to configure xml2rfc specific definitions.
+The `replace` directive is used to configure xml2rfc specific definitions.
 The general syntax is:

 ```
 .. |name| replace:: value
 ```

-where 'name' is a string defined below, and 'value' is the value to set it to.
+where `name` is a string defined below, and `value` is the value to set it to.

 #### Common settings

-* docName: The filename of the draft without any extension.
+* `docName`: The filename of the draft without any extension.
-* ipr: The ipr value, such as "trust200902".
+* `ipr`: The ipr value, such as `trust200902`.
-* category: The category, such as "std".
+* `category`: The category, such as `std`.
-* titleAbbr: Abbreviated title to appear in the page header.
+* `titleAbbr`: Abbreviated title to appear in the page header.
-* submissionType: The stream name, such as "IETF".
+* `submissionType`: The stream name, such as `IETF`.
-* baseTargetUri: Base URI for any external references whose target is a relative URI reference.
+* `baseTargetUri`: Base URI for any external references whose target is a relative URI reference.

 Example: